MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/index.md

 ---
-description: Progressive Web Apps (Chromium) run natively on Windows 10.
+description: Progressive Web Apps (Chromium) run natively on Windows 10 and later.
 Here is everything you need to know as a web developer.
 title: Progressive Web Apps on Windows
 author: MSEdgeTeam
 ms.author: msedgedevrel